iksiu6/Mikrotik-CHR---VPS-Nazwa.pl/README.md

 and change it

-## Use this command to install:
+## 4. Use this command to install:

 ```
-bash script.sh
+sh script.sh
 ```

+## 5. Try login using winbox